Prepare Your Data

 - Opportunity ID

-- In the list of fields, the AccountId.SIC and SIC Code columns are both selected because they were the lookup keys.
-You only need one of them, so deselect SIC Code at the bottom of the list.
+- In the list of columns, the AccountId.SIC and SIC Code columns are both selected because they were the lookup keys.
+You only need one of them, so hide SIC Code at the bottom of the list.

 - Schedule by: Hour